 As discussed, "Title case" has been renamed "capitalize first letter", so this is now a feature request for a "Title case" feature, which would also lowercase subsequent letters.

-#1 Updated by Borys Jurgiel about 4 years ago
+#1 Updated by Borys Jurgiel almost 11 years ago

 - Resolution set to invalid

 I wouldn't expect the title() function will convert upper case characters to lower case.
 It would be a regression, as you couldn't create labels like "Quantum GIS Headquarters".
 In your case you can simply use: title(lower(lga_name))

 I'm closing the ticket, but of course feel free to reopen if you disagree or I misunderstood something.